Startup, Spindown, and Crashes

 If a process is killed by the kernel, it doesn't make sense to honor OnExit::Restart.
 This would reduce the strength of KillProcess and forces a full package uninstall to get it to stop running.
 Therefore, OnExit::Restart is treated as OnExit::None in this case only.

 NOTE: If a process crashes for a 'structural' reason, i.e. the process code leads directly to a panic, and uses OnExit::Restart, it will crash continuously until it is uninstalled or killed manually.
 Be careful of this!
+The kernel waits an exponentially-increasing time between process restarts to avoid DOSing iteself with a crash-looping process.

 If a process executes to completion, its exit behavior is always honored.